Jainish021/SENTIMENT-ANALYSIS-OF-TEXT-DATA-USING-NEURAL-NETWORKS/readme.md

 The code was written in Python, and key libraries used include:

+- PyTorch
-- numpy
+- Numpy
-- matplotlib
+- Matplotlib
-- sklearn
+- Sklearn